Pre Employment Information & Guidelines

 Our clientele is primarily families throughout the summer season of mid-June to mid-September.
 We have a staff of approximately 24.
 We employ the following positions: wranglers/Kiddie wrangler, Choreman, Fishing Guide, Babysitter, Secretary, cabin &/or kitchen personnel along with management positions.
 The hiring process starts in January.

 All positions are paid by the month and include room and board.
-All positions have one assigned day off per week.
+All positions have one and a half assigned days off per week.
 The men live in bunkhouses and have a shared bathroom building nearby.
 The women have a dormitory which has a bathroom facility and a sitting room.
 Coin-op laundry facilities are available on the ranch.

 Please have no illusions…this is hard work with long hours, but for anyone passionate about nature and the outdoors, it is rewarding.